alitoufighi/asb-schonfeld-backend/README.md

 }
 ```

-7. Add documents to cs.stanford index.
+7. Add documents to asb.fiu index.
 ```
-cd backend && python -c 'from utils.elasticsearch import Elasticsearch; es = Elasticsearch("cs.stanford"); es.add_documents()' && cd ..
+python -c 'from utils.elasticsearch import Elasticsearch; es = Elasticsearch("asb.fiu"); es.add_documents()'
 ```

-8. Get the total count of the documents in cs.stanford index.
+8. Get the total count of the documents in asb.fiu index.
 We can able to see that the document count is 1350.
 ```
-dineshsonachalam@macbook tech-courses-search-engine % curl --location --request GET 'http://elasticsearch:9200/cs.stanford/_count'
+curl --location --request GET 'http://elasticsearch:9200/asb.fiu/_count' {
-{
     "count": 1350,
     "_shards": {